 Although my stay at the psychiatric hospital was traumatic at times, it was ultimately life-transforming.
 For the first time in my life, I met others like myself in the hospital, people with mental illness, and I realized that I was not alone.
 The caring staff, and the many educational opportunities and therapeutic interventions they offered, helped me pave my path to recovery.
 One day, one step at a time, with self-determination, hard work, effective treatment, and the unconditional love and support of family and friends, I have created a healthy, meaningful life.
 Today, as the Founder and President of ASHA International www.myasha.org a nonprofit organization promoting personal, organizational, and community wellness, and the author of my upcoming memoir Shadows in the Sun: Healing from Depression and Finding the Light Within, I am dedicated to helping others struggling with depression and mental health issues to overcome barriers to recovery and achieve wellness.

-According to a recent article in India West by Sunita Sohrabji, suicide rate among Indian Americans is on the rise.
-We are stressed, depressed and struggling with other mental health issues.
+According to a recent article in India West by Sunita Sohrabji, the suicide rate among Indian Americans is on the rise.
+We are stressed, depressed, and struggling with other mental health issues.
 But, we don’t like to talk about it.
 Nor, do many of us like to seek help.
-Unfortunately, the cultural stigma surrounding mental illness sentences people into lives of shame, secrecy, and needless suffering, and prevents people from seeking life-saving treatment and supports.
+Unfortunately, the cultural stigma surrounding mental illness sentences people into lives of shame, secrecy, and needless suffering, and prevents people from seeking life-saving treatment and support.

 As a mother and mental health advocate, the struggles of families breaks my heart, and strengthens my resolve to promote mental health awareness, and bring hope and healing to people struggling with mental health issues and their families.
 It is time we break the silence surrounding mental illness in the Indian community, and start the conversation about mental health If not for us, we have to do it for our children’s sake.
 Fortunately, organizations like the Depression and Bipolar Support Alliance, and ASHA International can help us get started.